jmangt/test-driven-puppet/roles.md

 The value of these top level variables could be a custom fact set by a cloud init script, foreman instance or a puppet master.

-The second part of the pattern is the role's api.
+The second part of the pattern, is the role's api.
 Repeating the same variables as in parameters allows us to overwrite the defaults set by params.
 This is a must when it comes to testing your module.
 Since you want to skip any external dependencies like relying on a fact being set for you from an unknown source.

+In the example `site.pp` passes parameters to the `role` by a combination of fixed values and hiera lookups.
+This allows you to manage different configuration values based on your environment.
+You probably will have a different db host and credentials if you are running in a `production` or a `staging` environment.